abpframework/abp/docs/en/CLI.md

 * **`bundle`**: Generates script and style references for ABP Blazor and MAUI Blazor project.
 * **`install-libs`**: Install NPM Packages for MVC / Razor Pages and Blazor Server UI types.
 * **`clear-download-cache`** Clears the templates download cache.
+* **`trust-version`**: If pass this parameter CLI won't check template name from API.
+Which means you add and use custom template with custom version in the local templates folder

 ### help

 Shows basic usages of the ABP CLI.